kubeflow/website/content/en/docs/distributions/gke/anthos.md

 +++
-title = "Kubeflow On-premises on Anthos GKE" description = "Running Kubeflow across on-premises and cloud environments with Anthos" weight = 12
+title = "Kubeflow On-premises on Anthos" description = "Running Kubeflow across on-premises and cloud environments with Anthos" weight = 18
 +++

 [Anthos](https://cloud.google.com/anthos) is a hybrid and multi-cloud